dotansimha/graphql-code-generator/docs/plugins/typescript-common.md

 ## Configuration

-The output of this template can be controlled using a specified config file which consists of the fields below.
+The output of this plugin can be controlled using a specified config file which consists of the fields below.
 Each config field is followed by its matching environment variable, which can be used as an alternative method to control the template's behavior:

 #### `printTime`, `CODEGEN_PRINT_TIME` (default value: `false`)